Orientation

 New UO Portland Students

 Whether you're transferring from Eugene or starting a graduate program in Portland, all students that are new to UO Portland will find value in our UO Portland Orientation.
-Find opportunities to connect with peers, learn about campus resources, and explore off-campus opportunities in Northeast Portland.
+Engage in opportunities to connect with peers, learn about campus resources, and explore off-campus opportunities in Northeast Portland.

 Two UO students walk on campus